Civil union: Illinois

 On December 1, 2010, the Illinois state senate passed SB1716 – the "Illinois Religious Freedom Protection and Civil Union Act" – in a 32–24–1 vote, just one day after the Illinois House of Representatives did the same in a 61–52–2 vote.
 On January 31, 2011, Illinois state Governor Pat Quinn signed SB1716 into law, establishing civil unions for same-sex and opposite-sex couples.
 The new law came into effect on June 1, 2011.
 The provision allowing opposite-sex couples to establish a civil union effectively doubles as a tool for widowed seniors to keep survivor's benefits from a marriage while gaining marital rights at the state level with another partner.

 Maine

 Maine legalized domestic partnership for same-sex and opposite-sex couples in 2004.
-Maine's domestic partnership registry only provides limited rights, most of which are geared toward protecting couples' security in emergency situations.
+Maine's domestic partnership registry only provides limited rights, most of which are aimed at protecting couples' security in emergency situations.